okohll/abdocs/content/docs/_index.md

 We invite all customers to join a Google Chat space, if you'd like to communicate with us via instant messaging.
 Please let us know if so and we'll set that up.

-New users may want to follow our guided Learner Progression path.
-To access that, once logged in, click your user icon at the top right of the screen, then *Learner Progression*
+New users may want to follow our guided Agile Academy learning path.
+To access that, once logged in, click your user icon at the top right of the screen, then *Agile Academy*